null

 I would work also work on building some positive sleep associations for your toddler, so when he sees/hears particular things, he knows it’s time to sleep (and stay asleep).

 Sleeping bags are wonderful for sleep association.
-Plus I think a Comfort blankie is absolutely essential.
+Plus I think a Comfort blankie is absolutely essential, these can be safely introduced after 7 months of age.
 I would take all other toys out of the cot.
 You can get him attached to one by getting it to smell like you (put it up your top for a few hours/overnight) or between you while you are feeding him.
 Then I recommend only letting him have it at sleep times.

 Given how well he settles at bedtime, I think the above changes will get him sleeping through the night.
 The key will be to ensure that you are consistent in not feeding him during the night (feeding at 5am is still a night feed in his mind!).
 If he does wake even after all the changes above, you will need to choose a method to settle him that doesn’t involve a feed.
 The controlled crying idea you mention should work fine, or you could just leave him for a period of time and see what happens.
 For example decide you won’t go into him for 15 minutes and see if he can resettle in that time.
 Let me know if you need more information on settling techniques.